Protocols for Georeferencing the Specimens

-2. In the new window of the GeoLocate tool, we will be using the different maps provided to confirm the locality given in the description.
-We will also be using the tool to place a marker on the approximate spot where the specimen was collected with an uncertainty radius and error polygon if needed.
+3. In the new window of the GeoLocate tool, we will be using the different maps provided to confirm the locality given in the description.
+We will also be using the tool to place a marker on the approximate spot where the specimen was collected with an uncertainty radius and error polygon, if needed.

-5. To edit a markers uncertainty radius, click the point, and then Edit uncertainty.
+6. To edit a marker’s uncertainty radius, click the point, and then Edit uncertainty.
 This will bring up a gray arrowhead that measures the distance of the uncertainty radius.
 Please use the guidelines below for an approximation.

 Uncertainty Radius Guidelines: